Man and woman in an office representing Office romance pros and cons.

 Couples who ride in the same car to work together, interact with all the same people, know exactly what happens during the day, and ride home together at night often find themselves feeling like their relationship can get stagnant quickly.
 If you and your partner work together, make it a point to at least pursue other hobbies or friendships during your off-work hours.
 Finding novel experiences to do together can help your relationship continue to feel fresh.

-Breaking Up When You Work Together
+6. Breaking Up When You Work Together

 As a breakup recovery expert, I am often approached by people who feel genuinely trapped in the most heart wrenching of circumstances: breaking up with someone they work with.
 Breakups can be tremendously painful, anxiety provoking, and downright gutting under the best of circumstances.

-But when you have to see your Ex every day at work, and can’t avoid contact with them, it makes the suffering and pain so much more intense.
+But when you have to see your Ex every day at work, and can’t avoid contact after the breakup, it makes the suffering and pain so much more intense.
 When you work with your Ex, it also makes it very difficult to get the distance you need to recover and move on after heartbreak.
 A significant percentage of people find the experience of working with their Ex so painful that they feel they must leave their job.
 In this way, a failed office romance can have devastating consequences not just personally, but on their professional trajectory as well.

 Best Practices For Dating a Coworker

 I hope this discussion of the pros and cons of an office romance have helped you get clarity about how (or if) to proceed.
 If you do, please think through all the possible pitfalls — there are many!
 While you are worthy of finding love, make sure it is in the right place with the right person for the right reasons.
-As always, being committed to living with intention, practicing a high degree of self-awareness, staying true to your values, and mindfully approaching situations with a genuine desire for the health and wellbeing of all involved will help you make good choices.

 All the best to you,